 The story is not much different at Vanderbilt.
 Vanderbilt accepts about 53% of its 1600 freshmen through its EDI and EDII programs.
 This past admissions cycle, students who applied to Vanderbilt EDI or EDII had a 23.6% admit rate.
 Students who applied during the regular admissions cycle had an admit rate of just 2.7%.

 Here’s an example.
-Your top choice is Yale.
+Your top choice is Harvard.
 You have all A’s, a 34 ACT, 2-3 subject tests that are above 750, a strong but standard profile (which is most applicants), and attend a well-known competitive high school.
 You are not a recruited athlete, legacy, or underrepresented minority student.
-Yale is a reach for you; I would advise you not to apply.
-You apply anyway and are rejected.
+Harvard is a reach for you; I would advise you not to apply.
+You apply anyway and are rejected (or worse, deferred, which almost never works out!).

-Your sights are still set on an Ivy, so you end up applying to all the other Ivies RD, plus Stanford, and Emory, Rice, JHU, Vanderbilt, and Duke.
+Your sights are still set on an Ivy, so you end up applying to all of them RD, plus Stanford, and Emory, Rice, JHU, Vanderbilt, and Duke.
 Best case scenario you get into Emory and *maybe* (with a bit of luck) get into Cornell, JHU, Rice, Vandy or Duke—but there are no guarantees for you at those schools RD.
 Chances are you’ll get into at least one, but you could not get into any of them depending on how the early round played out at your high school.
 If it was a bloodbath (this sometimes happens), you could get shut out of all these schools because competition RD will be that much greater at your high school.
+A smart option would be to apply somewhere ED II (UChicago is a great choice).

 When you have to apply during RD, you need to cast a very wide net.
 You need to throw in some schools that are safe bets from your high school, and this means safety schools.
-Apply to your state school early just in case, or if you apply ED, pair that app with as many EA’s as you can that fit your profile so you can avoid relying on RD.
+Apply to your state school early just in case, or if you apply ED, pair that app with as many “match” EA’s as you can so you can avoid relying on RD.
+If you have a top choice on your list that has ED II, highly consider that option if you do not get into your first choice early.

 *Stay in the know!
-Subscribe for college admissions news, tips, and advice*
+Subscribe for news, tips, and advice*